missisandeep/Basic-TypeScript/README.md

 # Basic-TypeScript
-Here we can all basic type script code
+Here we can all basic to advance Type script that will you to lean type script
+#